 - Spatial priorities needed to be nested at different scales, enabling the priorities that are appropriate in a sub-catchment to be identified from larger national and sub-regional priorities.

 - Discussions should extend beyond AONB boundaries to surrounding landscapes.
 As recommended in the Glover Landscapes Review, this would ensure skills and approaches are more widely shared.

-- A need has been identified to prepare succinct and farmer-focused ‘Statements of ELM Priorities’ covering topics such as habitats, natural processes and climate change, drawing on existing documents.
+- A need has been identified to prepare succinct and farmer-focused ‘Statements of ELMS Priorities’ covering topics such as habitats, natural processes and climate change, drawing on existing documents.
 They must be simple to use at a holding-scale and contain consistent, joined-up messages.

 The approaches utilised by AONBs